Want to take your canvas bag to a new level? Sharing how to revamp any bag with leather straps tutorial that will take any bag up a notch.

 Next, insert rivets in the holes you previously made according to the instructions on your kit.

-4 — If you want to make a closure strap, measure and cut a piece of leather that is 1inch wider than the desired with of your closure strap, and insert a rivet on each side.
+Step 4 — If you want to make a closure strap, measure and cut a piece of leather that is 1inch wider than the desired width of your closure strap, and insert a rivet on each side.

 This way it’s snug enough to keep the strap closed.

-6 — Making sure the leather is facing wrong side-up, use a rivet to to attached the leather strap.
+Step 6 — Make sure the leather is facing the wrong side up, and use a rivet to attach the leather strap.

 Swapping out the straps with leather straps really adds a luxe look!
 We love working with this textile.